msg-DAVID-GmbH/RemoteWorking/03_moderating_remote_meetings.md

 - only if that's not possible, use meeting room
 - remote-sitting colleagues have to be cared about in a special way:
    - at the beginning, state names of people present
-   - during meeting, comment on things happening ("Joe just came in and joined us", "Michael is drawing something on the flipchart")
+   - during meeting, comment on things happening ("Joe just came in and joined us", "Michael is drawing something on the flip chart")
    - moderator interrupts and eliminates auxiliary conversations in the meeting room (hard to understand and follow remotely)
    - always ask remote participants first (to keep them in the loop)
    - make everybody state their name when beginning to talk
 - "ambassador-rule": in bigger meetings, use an ambassador who watches the chat for questions and comments.
-Moderator asks comoderator from time to time if something happened, ambassador interrupts moderator if urgent questions arise.
+Moderator asks co-moderator from time to time if something happened, ambassador interrupts moderator if urgent questions arise.
-- when videochatting with multiple people, direct the camera to the person speaking.
+- when video-chatting with multiple people, direct the camera to the person speaking.
 Alternatively, deactivate automatic zoom.

 ## Participants of virtual meetings
 - in case of voice-only meeting AND participants not known to each other: makes everyone speaking tell their name: "This is Martin, I just wanted to add ..."
-- "overcommunicate" ("overuse" body language, facial expressions and gestures to communicate all the time)
+- "over-communicate" ("overuse" body language, facial expressions and gestures to communicate all the time)
-- also overcommunicate in content: check + paraphrase what you heard: "This is Joe.
+- also over-communicate in content: check + paraphrase what you heard: "This is Joe.
 Is it right that you said X, Y and Z?
 Just want to make sure I understood you."

 # Exercise
 ## Analysis: How good are your meetings?